tari-project/rfcs/src/RFC-0122_Burning.md

 to denote burned coins.
 Using [RFC-0201: TariScript](RFC-0201_TariScript.md), Tari can also use this method, but this does not explicitly remove the coins from circulation.
 This RFC details a method to remove coins from circulation permanently.

+A very good example of using burned coins is for a [Perpetual One-way Peg](https://medium.com/@RubenSomsen/21-million-bitcoins-to-rule-all-sidechains-the-perpetual-one-way-peg-96cb2f8ac302) this allows users create utility tokens on a sidechain or in Tari's case the Dan.
+By not allowing funds to be moved back, the sidechain gets a total utilitarian value and all value speculation will be removed as the sidechain will only ever be as valuable as the main coin.

 ## Introduction